 2) Conduct training on Standard Operating Procedures (SOPs) about how to identify dengue symptoms and what measures should be taken when a student is suspected of having the disease.

-Lessons learned at school level from past experience
+Lessons learned at the school level from experience

 As schools prepare to reopen, it is important to know how to combat mosquito breeding and reduce the risk of contracting mosquito-borne diseases.
 Anti-Dengue Activities & Snaps 2022, a Punjab Government Initiative (PSED), aims to address this through a comprehensive community-based participatory approach.
-So, the project helps communities learn about effective measures that can be taken against mosquitoes like checking rainwater pools in homes or garbage bins, avoiding mosquitos by wearing long sleeves or repellent sprays, educating students on what attracts mosquitoes and other methods of prevention.
+In this way, the venture assists networks with finding out about viable measures that can be taken against mosquitoes like checking water pools in homes or trash containers, keeping away from mosquitos by wearing long sleeves or repellent showers, teaching understudies about what draws in mosquitoes and different strategies for anticipation.
 The SED has implemented a project in 1,502 schools across Punjab.